gzisk/gzisk/README.md

 - 🌱 I'm currently an undergraduate majoring Computer Science and Linguistics @ [NYU](nyu.edu)
 - 🤔 I use daily

-- 💬 Talk to me about Technologies, Languages, Building apps
+- 💬 Talk to me about technologies, languages, and your crazy ideas
 - 👯 I like to work collaboratively on projects
 - 📫 How to reach me **qz2123@nyu.edu**
 - 🌐 You can see my personal website through [here](https://www.garzazhou.com)